What is Gallbladder Removal Surgery?

 There is a notion that the consumption of oil and fatty food should be completely stopped so that gallstones problems are not aggravated.
 Actually, there is no substance to this argument.
 Remember the body needs good fat.

-As a matter of fact, only if foods with healthy fat are consumed the bile in the gallbladder are used and circulated.
+As a matter of fact, by consuming only foods with healthy fat, the bile in the gallbladder gets used and circulated.
 So the process of using up the stored bile is necessary for it to not solidify and form gallstones.
 The key is to strike a balance.
 Here is a summary of how their diet pattern should be.

 - As a general rule avoid junk foods and eating out too often.
 Even if you are eating outside once in a while, look for healthier options.

 - Include a liberal amount of fiber in your food.
 It can be in the form of greens, fibrous vegetables and fruits and complex carbohydrates like millets and hand-pounded rice.
-The best thing about fibers is they not only slow down the metabolism of carbohydrates which is widely known, but they also inhibit full reabsorption of bile in the digested food back in the body.
+The best thing about fibers is they not only slow down the metabolism of carbohydrates, but they also inhibit full reabsorption of bile in the digested food back in the body.
 This is actually good for the health of the gallbladder as the bile flow is fresh and rejuvenated.

 - Severely limit the consumption of desserts, sweets, ice creams, processed fruit juices and adding sugar to home-made fruit juices.
 Promotes bile stasis – Food high in sugar does not give any role for the gallbladder and hence they cause gallstones.